j2scode/NLP/Assignment 1/README.md

 The purpose of this assignment is to explore the relationship between features and model performance.

 ### Features
-To improve performance, I added the following seven new features:
+To improve performance, I added the following new features:
 #### Stack [0] Features
 - LEMMA - the lemma or the stem of the word form, or an underscore if this is not available
 - CPOSTAG - course-grained part-of-speech tag